ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/asset-operation.md

 * Select production orders and start and end production runs
 * Start and end non production order runs
 * Select a scheduled event
-* Change the mode of an asset to say 'idle', 'mainatenance', 'changeover' or any of the modes defined and associated with the asset.
+* Change the mode of an asset to say 'idle', 'maintenance', 'changeover' or any of the modes defined and associated with the asset.

 **View Current Production Run KPIs (Run Monitor)**
 * View production KPI's for the current run, last 24 hours, last 7 days or last 14 Days